-Expenses are recognized when they arise based on accrual principles and comparability between income and expenses.
+Expenses are recognized when they arise on the basis of accrual principles and comparability between income and expenses.
 They are measured at the fair value of what has been paid or is due to be paid.
 Recognition of expenses for the current period is performed when their corresponding income is accrued.